 We treat breaches of our school codes of behaviour as an opportunity for students’ personal learning and development.
 We take a ‘restorative approach’ aiming to repair relationships rather than punish and apply agreed natural consequences to restore the situation.

 Behaviour of a violent or illegal nature, bullying or sexual/racist harassment is treated very seriously.
-Such incidents are referred immediately to the Leadership team and dealt with according to DECD Policy.
+Such incidents are referred immediately to the leadership team and dealt with according to DfE Policy.